wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 <li>WordPress Theme Updates</li>
 </ol>

 = Features =
 <ol>
-<li>Has a simple settings page to disable all types of updates.</li>
+<li>Has a simple settings page to disable any type of updates.</li>
-<li>Has extra settings to remove the "updates" page, and disable the updates files.</li>
+<li>Has extra settings to remove the "updates" page, and disable all the updates (like the passed versions of this plugin).</li>
 <li>Disables WordPress automatic updates.</li>
 <li>Disables update e-mails</li>
-<li>Has a link to Support, FAQ, and the Tutorial in the plugin page</li>
+<li>Has a link to Support, FAQ, Settings, and the Tutorial in the plugin page</li>
 <li>Translation</li>
 </ol>